geoffreyweal/RGME/README.md

     sys.exit(main())
 ```

-Older version of Python and GCC that worked for me
+Older version of Python and GCC that worked for me are:

 ```bash
 module load GCCcore/5.4.0